jadu-hkhk/chainPain-bitcoin-scripting/README.md

 1. Clone this repository
 2. Run `npm install`
-3. Create a `src/config.js` file with your Bitcoin RPC credentials
+3. Update `src/config.js` file with your Bitcoin RPC credentials
 4. Ensure Bitcoin Core is running in regtest mode

 ## Usage